Why we could see less than 30 USD oil again – part 2

 Our own countries are in the middle of the biggest economic crisis for almost a hundred years.
 We try to keep our economies and social systems afloat and deflation at bay by throwing tons of freshly minted money at banks and other financial institutions in a desperate attempt to save our own, smaller Ponzi schemes but as it is the nature of any Ponzi to eventually collapse – so will this bubble.
 Feeding it further will only make the scale of the eventual collapse even more staggering.

-The trouble is that all the quantitative easing, all the helicopter money has lured us into keeping the consumption trousers on and spend money as if there was no tomorrow.
+The trouble is that all the quantitative easing, all the helicopter money has lured us into keeping the consumption trousers on and spending money as if there was no tomorrow.
 Money that our children and grandchildren will have to work for and reimburse.
-Does that sound like a rant – you bet?
+Does that sound like a rant – you bet.
 I just don’t like the feeling that my kids will have to pay for us being stupid and making idiotic choices

 Where have I been?
 Ahhh, yeah.

 If we accept that the current situation is nothing but a grotesquely inflated bubble and that we keep feeding this bubble, well then the bubble must do what all bubbles do eventually.
 It pops and then the entire party deflates to more realistic dimensions taking our consumption levels with it but there is one thing that remains.
-If there is less consumption but the level of energy efficiency stays that same, then the different energy sectors will start to cannibalize themselves.
-It will be a big, nasty Battle Royal and don’t count on coal being the sole victim and the others getting out unscathed.
+If there is less consumption but the level of energy efficiency stays the same, then the different energy sectors will start to cannibalize themselves.
+It will be a big, nasty Battle Royal, and don’t count on Coal being the sole victim and the others getting out unscathed.

-China has cities nobody needs, coupled with mountains of surplus cement, steel by the asteroid load and yes, oceans of oil that it likely will never need and the Chinese keep buying with fiat money as they need to feed the bubble as in turn, their livelihoods depend on this monster-bubble as well.
+China has cities nobody needs, coupled with mountains of surplus cement, steel by the asteroid load, and yes, oceans of oil that it likely will never need and the Chinese keep buying with fiat money as they need to feed the bubble as in turn, their livelihoods depend on this monster-bubble as well.
 Everyone keeps feeding the Crocodile, and we are all somehow sure that the Crocodile will never even think of having us for lunch.

 Oh, I forgot.
-Part of the explanation for China’s still growing oil consumption is that their leaders have decided to bumper up its national oil reserve.
-There sure is a lot of common sense in filling up the reservoirs when oil is perceived to be cheap and especially so if everyone believes that prices will rise again.
+Part of the explanation for China’s still growing oil consumption is that its leaders have decided to bumper up its national oil reserve.
+There sure is a lot of common sense in filling up the reservoirs when oil is perceived to be cheap especially if everyone believes that prices will rise again.
 However, this reserve is filling up quickly as tanks and caverns are in finite supply and the tipping point is not far.

-I would rather believe that in reality, OPEC has lost control of the market and everyone runs for their shirts now.
-Saudi Arabia is smart enough to put a brave face on it and plays the game as best they can, so they can still make everyone believe that they have leverage when in fact they have not.
+I would rather believe that in reality, OPEC has lost control of the market and everyone is running for their shirts now.
+Saudi Arabia is smart enough to put a brave face on it and play the game as best they can, so they can still make everyone believe that they have leverage when in fact they have not.
 They know how incredibly fragile this entire situation is.
 This means that the race to the bottom is not over yet – to the contrary.
 It’s hotter than ever and the next dip will go lower-price than the last one.

 A development that many don’t want to see.
-Let’s see it with other eyes – who thought in the year 2000 that a little upstart in California with almost no cash and a really smart algorithm would dominate our online life today.
+Let’s see it with other eyes – who thought in the year 2000 that a little upstart in California with almost no cash and a really smart algorithm would dominate our online life today?
 Now Google holds the reins of the internet after the classical search engines had overplayed their hands.
 Some former leaders of the online business such as Yahoo are still around, but they are shadows of their former selves.

-The big information business was trash hammered by an upstart that nobody took for real, and they had produced this situation themselves as they had ignored the warning lights for a real long time.
+The big information business was trash hammered by an upstart that nobody took for real, and they had produced this situation themselves as they had ignored the warning lights for a really long time.
 There were plenty.
 Now it’s big oils time to feel the trash hammer.

 And for the oil price, there is one thing left to say.
 There are all sorts of predictions out there (count mine in) but in the end, we must admit that the oil price does what it wants and as much as anyone claims that it responds to one particular thing, there is at least as much supporting evidence that it does not.